X

 What is SaaS security?

-SaaS security is basically the practice of having online protection (especially on private networks of organizations) for cloud services provided by SaaS security companies.
+SaaS security is the practice of having online protection (especially on private networks of organizations) for cloud services provided by SaaS security companies.
 By getting services from these companies, you pay a subscription fee to protect your SaaS apps, and this is the only thing you pay.

 SaaS security can be considered as an umbrella term; the specific applications you use can vary depending on your needs.
 You can get cloud-based firewalls (FWaaS), Zero Trust, or a SASE architecture as a part of your SaaS security structure.